leannejdong/leannejdong/README.md

 # Hi there 👋

 My name is Leanne Dong.
-I am a Postdoc researcher at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html).
+I am a freelance developer.
+I worked at [ENCS, Concordia University](https://www.concordia.ca/offices/ci/ifo/ENCS.html) as a Postdoctoral C++ developer.
 My focus has been Environmental Engineering and xAI software development.
 My formal academic background is in Mathematics.
 An average day of my work is mostly C++ and some Python.
+Currently I'm learning Rust and seeking for interesting new software engineering opportunities.

 ## Projects (Postdoctoral)